De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

 12.1 The absolute control and administration of the affairs and property of the Union and the furtherance of the objects of the Union and the provision of all the benefits together with the necessary power to utilise Union funds and monies shall be vested in the Council subject only to any direction of the Union given by its members at a General Meeting convened in accordance with these Rules.
 The Council may delegate any of its powers to an Executive Committee that shall be composed solely of members of the Council and be of such number as the Council shall determine.

-12.2 (b) shall be elected by and from members of the Council, other than the General Secretary, a Chair of the Council, a Vice-Chair and a Deputy Vice-Chair.
+12.2 b) At the first meeting following each election of the Council, there shall be elected by and from members of the Council, other than the General Secretary, a Chair of the Council, a Vice-Chair and a Deputy Vice-Chair.

 12.4 Prior to the commencement of each Council election under Rule 14 the Council shall determine the number and composition of the Council under Rules 12.2 (a) and 12.3.